 Shih Tzu dog breed information and advice

-With their affectionate personality and big puppy dog eyes, these cute little companions have been charming their owners for more than 1000 years.
+With their affectionate personality and big puppy dog eyes, Shih Tzu dogs have been charming their owners for more than 1000 years.

-If you’re thinking of getting one of your own, this handy guide has all the Shih Tzu facts, information and advice you need.
-From common health problems to training and temperament, you’ll know how to take care of a Shih Tzu puppy or dog in no time.
+If you want to get a Shih Tzu of your own, this handy guide has all the Shih Tzu facts, information and advice you need.
+From common health problems and life expectancy to training and temperament, you’ll know how to take care of a Shih Tzu puppy or dog in no time.

 Shih Tzu facts